pupper/pupper-example/README.md

 </SocketProvider>
 ```

-You need to use the `withSocket` function to export your component for `SocketProvider` to hydrate it.
+We export our children components with the `withSocket` function for `SocketProvider` to hydrate them.
 ```js
 // app/pages/components/HashForm.js